verticalphotoplacer/VerticalPhotoPlacer/docs/index.md

   <em><b>Figure 1.
 Folder structure of ExifTool in Windows (above) and Linux/MacOS (below)</b></em>
 </p>

 Finally, this folder should be added to the QGIS's PATH environment variable.
-Please follow these steps in Figure 1.
+Please follow these steps in Figure 2.

 <p align="center">
   <img align="middle" src="https://github.com/verticalphotoplacer/VerticalPhotoPlacerPlugin/blob/master/docs/img/insert_path_var_exiftool.png?raw=true" alt="ExifTool folder structure">
   <br>
   <br>
-  <em><b>Figure 1.
+  <em><b>Figure 2.
 Add ExifTool folder to QGIS's PATH environment variable</b></em>
 </p>

 Please restart QGIS to apply these changes.

 ### Install from ZIP file

 It is also possible in QGIS to install plugins from zip files.
 This feature is provided by the same QGIS Manage and Install Plugins Interface.
 This way, the source code of VPP should be compressed into a zip file with the name "<b>vertical_photo_placer.zip</b>".
-VPP can be downloaded as a zip file from [VPP Github](https://github.com/verticalphotoplacer/VerticalPhotoPlacer) (See Figure 1).
+VPP can be downloaded as a zip file from [VPP Github](https://github.com/verticalphotoplacer/VerticalPhotoPlacer) (See Figure 4).
 This will create a zip file named <b>"VerticalPhotoPlacer-master.zip"</b>.
 This zip file puts all source code inside a top level folder with the same name <b>"VerticalPhotoPlacer-master"</b>

 <p align="center">
   <img align="middle" src="https://github.com/verticalphotoplacer/VerticalPhotoPlacerPlugin/blob/master/docs/img/download_zip.png?raw=true" alt="Download VPP as a zip file from Github">
   <br>
   <br>
-  <em><b>Figure 1.
+  <em><b>Figure 4.
 Download VPP as a zip file from Github</b></em>
 </p>

 This file is not ready for installation yet as the filename has to be "<b>vertical_photo_placer.zip</b>", and also the top level folder has to be <b>"vertical_photo_placer"</b>.
-This could be done by first unzip this file, change the folder name, then zip again .
-On Windows, [7-Zip 19.00](https://www.7-zip.org/) is recommended tool for working with zip files.
+This could be done by first unzip this file, change the folder name, then zip again.
+On Windows, [7-Zip 19.00](https://www.7-zip.org/) is recommended tool for working with zip files (See Figure 5).

 <p align="center">
   <img align="middle" src="https://github.com/verticalphotoplacer/VerticalPhotoPlacerPlugin/blob/master/docs/img/zip_unzip.png?raw=true" alt="Use 7-Zip to zip and unzip">
   <br>
   <br>
-  <em><b>Figure 1.
+  <em><b>Figure 5.
 Create a zip file with name "vertical_photo_placer.zip"</b></em>
 </p>

-Then, in the QGIS Manage and Install Plugins Interface, select tab "Install from ZIP" and install VPP from the downloaded zip file (See Figure 2).
+Then, in the QGIS Manage and Install Plugins Interface, select tab "Install from ZIP" and install VPP from the downloaded zip file (See Figure 6).
 QGIS may raise a warning as <em><b>"Security warning: installing a plugin from an untrusted source can lead to data loss and/or leak.
 Continue?"</b></em>.
 Press <b>Yes</b> to install.
 You should get a successful message on finish.

 <p align="center">
   <img align="middle" src="https://github.com/verticalphotoplacer/VerticalPhotoPlacerPlugin/blob/master/docs/img/install_plugin_from_zip_archive_update.png?raw=true" alt="Install plugin from zip">
   <br>
   <br>
-  <em><b>Figure 1.
+  <em><b>Figure 6.
 Install VPP plugin from zip file</b></em>
 </p>

 ## Quick Start
-The default VPP user interface requires only one input to work, which is the full path of the photos folder (See figure 1).
+The default VPP user interface requires only one input to work, which is the full path of the photos folder (See figure 7).
 Users could either drag and drop/or browse to the input folder.
 In this mode, VPP performs Quick view to geo-referencing and visualizing all vertical drone photos found in the input folder.
 Geo-referencing uses default parameters as available in each photo's metadata.
 This is done automatically.

 <p align="center">
   <img align="middle" src="https://github.com/verticalphotoplacer/VerticalPhotoPlacerPlugin/blob/master/docs/img/DefaultUI.PNG?raw=true" alt="Quickview_Guide">
   <br>
   <br>
-  <em><b>Figure 1.
+  <em><b>Figure 7.
 Guide to Quick view</b></em>
 </p>

 It is recommended to use this feature first to quickly visualize photos.
 Quick view will often deliver good placement of vertical photos which were taken on flat terrain from a home point of similar terrain elevation.